-- Monitor and support the implementation of the curriculum in Primary and Secondary Schools - Support the implementation of national and district-based projects (e.g Literacy and Numeracy Project) - Review and provide feedback on Lesson plans, departmental plans, Teachers Notes, Record and Evaluation, Schemes of Work, End of Term examination papers as requested by HODs. - Review material produced by teachers and other stakeholders as requested. - Collection, review and analyse school data- e.g. CVQ Audits - Support schools as it related to the implementation of school based, national and regional assessment. - Monitor the implementation of national formative and Summative assessment activities - Monitor Implementation TVET/ TE subject issues: Respond to Subject specific issues and challenges within established timelines
+- Monitor and support the implementation of the curriculum in Primary and Secondary Schools. - Support the implementation of national and district-based projects (e.g Literacy and Numeracy Project). - Review and provide feedback on Lesson plans, departmental plans, Teachers Notes, Record and Evaluation, Schemes of Work, End of Term examination papers as requested by HODs. - Review material produced by teachers and other stakeholders as requested. - Collect, review and analyse school data e.g. CVQ Audits. - Support schools as it relates to the implementation of school based, national and regional assessment.

+- Monitor the implementation of national formative and summative assessment activities. - Monitor implementation TVET/TE subject issues: respond to subject specific issues and challenges within established timelines.